 By allowing ads to appear on this site, you support the local businesses who, in turn, support great journalism.

-SUPPZ.COM SWNEWS4U ATHLETES OF THE WEEK: Lancaster's Maddie Driscoll
+SUPPZ.COM SWNEWS4U ATHLETE OF THE WEEK: Lancaster's Maddie Driscoll

 Freshman Maddie Driscoll places 9th to lead Lancaster girls to 4th place finish at WIAA Cross Country State Championships